Charging

 This speed reduction is why some EVs offer automatic heating of the battery when navigating to a charger or the possibility of manually triggering the heating of the battery pack.

 High temperatures can also reduce performance.
 For example, the BMS can reduce the charging speed in hot weather or after high-speed charging.
-BMS reduces the charging speed to let the battery cool down to protect it.
+The BMS reduces the charging speed to let the battery cool down to protect it.

 The charge curve for models on the EVKX site is for optimal conditions:

-• The temperature in the battery is high enough, so charge speed is not derated because of low temperature.
+- The temperature in the battery is high enough, so charge speed is not derated because of low temperature.

-BMS software
+BMS Software

 The manufacturer decides the curve based on various inputs.
 The input could be the battery pack’s chemistry or other physical aspects, like cooling.
 Still, the manufacturer often decides to balance the charging speed with the battery’s longevity.
-High-speed charging affects the degradation, and lowering the speed would reduce the degradation.
+High-speed charging affects degradation, and lowering the speed would reduce degradation.

 Porsche Taycan is a model where the owner can set a ‘battery-friendly’ charging speed as max to decrease degradation.
 A Taycan can initially charge with up to 270KW speed.
 With this setting enabled, it is limited to 200KW.